simp/simp-doc/docs/getting_started_guide/Installation_Options/Repository/Installing_SIMP_From_A_Repository.rst

 ..
 NOTE::

-   RHEL systems will need to enable the `EPEL Repositories`_ manually.
+   RHEL systems will need to enable the :term:`EPEL` Repositories manually.

 .. code-block:: bash